thegetty/artistryinbronze/content/large-scale-bronzes/5-butz.md

 [^19]: McKenzie 2007, 64; Fraser \[1972\] 2001, 1: 611.
 Fraser discusses the association of the poems in P.Cair.
 65445 dealing with the Homereion and the Fountain of Arsinoë with Ptolemy IV Philopator and Arsinoë III.
 While McKenzie references the Homereion, she does not bring in the Archelaos Relief or its architectural implications.

 [^20]: Fraser (\[1972\] 2001, 2: 862) gives the text for the epigram (P.Cair.
-65445) including the vocative address, εὐαὶων Πτολεμαῖε.
+65445) including the vocative address, <span lang="grc">εὐαὶων Πτολεμαῖε</span>.
 In a disappointing assessment, Fraser seemingly disassociates the Archelaos Relief not only from Ptolemy IV and Arsinoë but from Alexandria itself.
 The reasons given are not clear.
 Mention is made of a “later date.”

 [^21]:See {{< url-link >}}http://data.perseus.org/citations/urn:cts:greekLit:tlg0545.tlg002.perseus-grc1:13.22{{< /url-link >}}.